Ionescu’s triple-double leads No. 3 Ducks over CU, 101-53

+It will be the third top-10 matchup in 11 days for Oregon, which has helped Ionescu.

+“With games going on and a big game against UConn, that’s really what I’m focusing on,” she said.

-Ionescu has been grieving the loss of friend Kobe Bryant, who died along with his 13-year-old daughter, Gianna, and seven other passengers in a helicopter crash on Sunday.
-Ionescu has not talked publicly since the tragedy but did post a message to Bryant on Instagram on Saturday morning, thanking him for his friendship and for mentoring her through basketball and life.
+Ionescu has been grieving the loss of Bryant, who died along with his 13-year-old daughter, Gianna, and seven other passengers in the crash in Calabasas, Calif., on Sunday.
+Ionescu had not talked publicly since the tragedy but did post a message to Bryant on Instagram on Saturday morning, thanking him for his friendship and for mentoring her through basketball and life.

+Asked if posting the tribute to Bryant helped with the healing process the Oregon senior said, “I don’t really know.
+I think I’ll probably understand it later on.”

+Her team has been a support system as she works through her grief.

 Satou Sabally added 17 points, Minyon Moore had 15 and Ruthy Hebard added 10.